ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/configurations.md

 ## Trace Log

 It enables printing trace messages onto the Ballerina output channel and is disabled by default.
-These trace logs mainly include the details of the requests sent form the extension to the Ballerina Language Server.
+These trace logs mainly include the details of the requests sent from the extension to the Ballerina Language Server.

 ![Trace Log](/learn/images/trace-log.gif)